chandanto/talk2data/README.md

 ```
 make run-debug or make run-prod
 ```

+## Access the App
+Open your web browser and navigate to http://localhost:8501

 This maps port 8501 on your host to the container and mounts the .streamlit directory for secrets.

 <img src="static/logo/TakePart_In_AI_logo.png" alt="Logo" width="120"/>